Documentation Index

 You can set a block's input field using a fixed value or a variable.
 A variable can be an environment variable, a flow variable, a flow secret, or a response value from a previous block in the flow.

-In the example below, the Metadata key field is a fixed value while the Metadata value field gets its value from the response of the Cloudinary Upload trigger block.
+In the example below, the Metadata key field is a fixed value while the Metadata value field gets its value from the response of the On Asset Upload trigger block.

 Insert a variable